Anirudha933/GuardianAi/AI_REPORT.md

 * **llama3-8b**

   * Fast inference
-  * Used for filtering and formatting
+  * Used for filtering and formatting outputs

 * **llama3-70b**